Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   ACME [@RFC8555] provides a mechanism to actively manage certificates through automation and has been implemented by a number of certificate authorities.
 * Monitor certificates to prevent accidental expiration of certificates.
-* Choose a short, memorable authentication name for the service.
+* Choose a short, memorable authentication domain name for the service.

 ### Protocol recommendations